checklist/checklist-support/docs/form-to-task.md

 ## Form Configuration

-The Form Configuration dialog allows you to customize the form to your needs:
+The Form Configuration dialog allows you to customize the form according to your needs:

 ![Forms Configuration](/assets/images/form-to-task/forms-configuration-full.png)

 ### Form Fields

-The main part of the form is, of course, the fields.
+The main section of the form consists of fields.
 You can add as many fields as needed to the checklist.
-You choose which ones are used in the form, with the rest hidden from responders, available for use in the checklist itself (both Table and List views).
+Choose which ones are used in the form, with the rest hidden from responders, available for use in the checklist itself (both Table and List views).
 Select from the available [Checklist field types ↗](/checklists/task-types/ "Form Field Types"){:target="\_blank}.

 Note: The File field type is currently in beta and may not be available for all users.
 [Contact us ↗](https://checklist.com/contact){:target="\_blank} if you'd like to try it out.